jsomers/quizdash/README.md

+1. Create dashes_controller
+2. On connect, grab the Dash object via the dash controller.
+3. Then make changes by hitting the dash controller via interface hooks and using the Dash#save method.

 - quiz and question model validations and form errors; clear empty questions callback.
 - ENTER key behavior in text boxes (catch key event and do a focus or something (maybe nothing) if not last input)
 - shouldn't be able to delete all questions when editing a quiz